"In reading the lives of great men, I found that the first victory they won was over themselves... self-discipline with all of them came first".

 This pattern of working unusually hard to earn one's place in the family, business, and society can be seen in all Shani-rising nativities at all stations in life.
 Perhaps the native is driven to excel in a particular area of knowledge, a particular set of commercial skills, or a particular moral behavior.

-However their sorrow is that they will never be good enough.
+However, the ir sorrow is that they will never be good enough.
 Their underlying fear prevents them ever being fully satisfied, or fully grateful, toward any material accomplishment.
 Their work is never done.

 Socially identified with matters such as calendaring and scheduling; the timing of events; and managing matters of age.
 Has senior status or expertise due to life experience.
 Casting His harshest 3rd and 10th aspects upon administration (3) and career (10) with 75% impact upon marriage/agreements (7) Shani restricts and delays the attainment of self-made financial wealth , administrative projects, and leadership prestige.

 It's important to appreciate that if supporting graha are strong the native may manifest considerable material success and achieve high position.
 But one will never be satisfied with these achievements, due to the underlying threat of scarcity, the fear that whatever they have achieved in somehow not enough.
-They need more praise, more laurels, more assignments, more tasks... even if their existing achievement are formidable, this native must continue to earn further distinction.
+They need more praise, more laurels, more assignments, more tasks... even if their existing achievement are formidable, one must continue to earn further distinction.

 No help from the marriage partner.
 Siblings are a burden in youth, not an asset.
 A positive 3rd-house would show healthy competition with siblings/cousins which builds communication skills and confidence to take risks later in life (courage).
 Malefic Shani aspect to 3 shows native is risk-averse, has negative expectation of successful competition.
 Also negative expectation of love in marriage, and negative expectation of dignity in career.